I’ve deleted all my social media accounts.

 But something Cal Newport said really struck me.
 He said, “Don't use social media just because it has SOME benefits.”
 That single statement made so much sense to me!
 Social media might be great for marketing myself, but does that benefit outweigh all the drawbacks?
 For me, the addictive impulse to check my phone, the hours of lost time, and the fractured attention were massive drawbacks that far outweighed any benefits.

-So I finally decided to make the leap.
+So I finally decided to make the leap and delete all my accounts!

 And I can tell you, honestly, I haven't missed them for an instant.